postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 3. **Manually print out the response JSON data**

-   At this point, (if we don't have a saved example) we don't really know what the output of the “Send Request” looks like.
-So let's add the “Log” block to see the output.
+   At this point, (if we don't have a saved example) we don't really know what the output of the **Send Request** looks like.
+So let's add the **Log** block to see the output.

    ![Connect the log block](https://assets.postman.com/postman-labs-docs/chaining-requests/updated-chaining-check-in-log.gif)